• Skip to main content

 A few tips

 • Do not swap for fresh bananas.
 They work well for smoothies, but for a milkshake, you really want to use frozen bananas to reach a thicker and richer consistency.
-Try to always have some in your freezer ready to go, so you can make a banana bread, banana muffins or a milkshake any time!
+Try to always have some in your freezer ready to go, so you can make 5-ingredient vegan banana bread, almond flour banana muffins or a milkshake any time!

 • Also, make sure your bananas are extra ripe before freezing them!
 Like black-banana-ripe, they will carry so much more sweetness.